-Hazards Overview.
 Many people have experienced negative side effects from ingesting Monosodium Glutamate (MSG).
 Side effects may include paralysis, inability to breathe, tingling, and swelling.
 Negative reactions can be so severe that MSG consumption could be deadly for some people.
 For this reason, socially responsible restaurants and food manufacturers no longer use MSG as a flavor enhancer, and have switched to natural seasonings instead.
 Unfortunately, some restaurants and food manufacturers still use MSG.

-Consider this: Just because Cocaine is naturally occurring in the Coca leaf, doesn’t mean processed raw cocaine is safe.
-The beautiful poppy flower is relatively harmless, yet it’s the source of opium, heroin, and many harmful and addictive opiates such as morphine and codeine.
+Consider this: Just because Cocaine is derived from the Coca leaf, doesn’t mean that cocaine is safe.
+The beautiful poppy flower is relatively harmless, yet it is the source of opium, heroin, and many harmful and addictive opiates such as morphine and codeine.
 Tobacco is a harmless plant that grows in nature, yet when smoked or chewed it can cause cancer.
 Just because glutamates are found to be naturally occurring in small quantities doesn’t make them safe.